 At Lionbridge, we know how frustrating it is when you can’t find the training data you need.
 That’s why we’ve compiled this collection of datasets to get your project off to a good start.
 From urban satellite image datasets to FPV drone videos, the data below will help you to get your aerial image research off to a good start.

-Satellite Imagery Datasets
+Satellite Imagery Databases and Datasets

 DOTA: A Large-scale Dataset for Object Detection in Aerial Images: The 2800+ images in this collection are annotated using 15 object categories.
 This dataset is frequently cited in research papers and is updated to reflect changing real-world conditions.